 Malur Elephant Care Facility

-Spread across 2 acres of lush green farm land, this centre is home presently to Elephant Aneesha and awaiting Elephant Lakshmi.
+Spread across 2 acres of lush green farm land, this centre is home presently to Elephant Aneesha and awaiting Elephant Gowri.
 It has a specially constructed hydrotherapy pool to help the elephants with muscular ailments.
 There is a veterinarian on call and staff on site to care for the elephants.
 It provides a much needed retirement home, where these rescued animals can learn to forage, live without chains and engage in necessary behaviours such as socializing, resting, mud wallow, soaking in the water body and gentle exercise.
 It will also act as an interpretation centre, where interested public can learn about elephant behavior, habitat use, impact of commercial captivity and see firsthand the positive changes brought about by rehabilitation processes that help these abused animals to recover and spend the remainder of their lives in peaceful environs.

 Marakanam Elephant Care Facility – Elefriends 101 (Run in collaboration with Tree Foundation)